-Wednesday 5th March (week 7) Hand-in your project registration form.
+Wednesday 4th March (Hilary Term, week 7) - Submit your project registration form.

-Monday 28th April (first Monday of Trinity Term).
-You must hand in an essay about the background and objectives of your project together with a plan of work.
+Monday 27th April (Trinity Term, week 1) - You must submit an essay about the background and objectives of your project together with a plan of work.
 This is a strict deadline and must be adhered to.
 You will receive more information at the beginning of Hilary Term about the procedure for selecting your project.
 Your supervisor during Michaelmas and Hilary Terms will also provide you with advice.
-If you are experiencing particular difficulty, you should contact the PGTCourse Administrator or the Academic Administrator.
+If you are experiencing particular difficulty, you should contact the MSc Course Administrator or the Academic Administrator.